ALTIBASE/Documents/Manuals/Altibase_trunk/eng/General Reference-2.The Data Dictionary.md

 - 0(NONE): No transaction exists.
 - 1(BEGIN): The global transaction has started.
-- 2(PREPARE_READY): The global tranaction has started, however, no remote transaction under execution exists.
+- 2(PREPARE_READY): The global transaction has started, however, no remote transaction under execution exists.
 - 3(PREPARE_REQUEST): The AltiLinker process has been requested to PREPARE at the Simple Transaction Commit level.
 - 4(PREPARE_WAIT): The global transaction is waiting for all remote transactions to complete PREPARE at the Simple Transaction Commit level.
 - 5(PREPARED): All remote transactions have completed PREPARE.